sage-code/eve/manual/overview.md

 ```

 **Prefix**
-System constants, system variables and reference data types are using a prefix.
+Global constants, global variables and reference data types are using a prefix.

-* "$"  is for system constants/ environment variables;
+* "$"  is for global constants/ environment variables;
-* "#"  is for system variables/ control variables;
+* "#"  is for global variables/ control variables;
 * "@"  is prefix for a data type

 **notes:**